mountaineerbr/shellChatGPT/man/README.md

 This script acts as a wrapper for ChatGPT, STT (Whisper), and TTS endpoints from OpenAI.
-Various service providers such as LocalAI, Ollama, Anthropic, Mistral AI, GoogleAI, Groq AI, GitHub Models, Novita, xAI, and DeepSeek APIs are supported.
+Various service providers such as LocalAI, Ollama, Anthropic, Mistral AI, GoogleAI, Groq AI, GitHub Models, OpenRouter, xAI, and DeepSeek APIs are supported.

 By default, the script runs in single-turn of chat completion mode, processing INPUT directly when no options are set.